Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 Manage users for an organization, including the ability to [add](user_tsguideset.html#user), edit or delete them.
 Users can be assigned a default group (or role), designated for API-only use and unlocked if they've been locked out.

 ## Security
-Organization administrators can manage [password policy](admin_tsconfig.html#pw), [IP restrictions](admin_tsconfig.html#ip), [two-step verification](admin_tsconfig.html#tsv) and session timeouts.
+Organization administrators manage [password policy](admin_tsconfig.html#pw), [IP restrictions](admin_tsconfig.html#ip), [two-step verification](admin_tsconfig.html#tsv) and session timeouts.
 An audit log is also available and searchable by keyword and date.

 ## API
 Contrast APIs are available to organization administrators for allowing access to other services.
 Get API keys emailed or rotate keys as needed.
-Learn more about it in our [API Documentation](dev_api3.html#openapi).
+Learn more about them in our [API Documentation](dev_api3.html#openapi).

 ## Integrations
 Contrast offers basic [integrations](user_tsguideset.html#integrate) with various tools including bugtrackers (JIRA, Bugzilla and Serena) and notification channels (Slack, HipChat and generic Webhooks).
 Authorize and connect the tools you need to streamline workflows.